scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 # Langevin Dynamics

+The key to understanding diffusion models from the Langevin perspective lies in understanding the following triangle relation:

+{% include figure.liquid path="assets/img/2026-04-27-rethinking-diffusion-Langevin/forward-backward-langevin.png" class="img-fluid" %}

+which illustrates the connection among the forward, backward diffusion process and the Langevin dynamics.

 **Langevin Dynamics** is a special diffusion process that aims to generate samples from a probability distribution $p(\mathbf{x})$.
 It is defined as:

 $$